-In your comments on the draft decision, you agree to conduct the requested study.
-You also indicate that Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in mammalian systems.
-ECHA agrees with this proposal and has amended the request to state the registered substance, only.
+In your comments on the draft decision you agree to conduct the requested study.
+You also indicate that the analogue substance Sodium cumene sulphonate (EC No. 239-854-6) is the most appropriate substance to test since the sodium ion is ubiquitous in mammalian systems.
+ECHA agrees with this proposal and has amended the request to state the the analogue substance, only.

-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the registered substance: Bacterial reverse mutation test (test method: EU B.13/14. / OECD TG 471).
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the analogue substance Sodium cumene sulphonate (EC No. 239-854-6): Bacterial reverse mutation test (test method: EU B.13/14. / OECD TG 471).